AnasNasim12/ChatWithPDF/README.md

 3. Use the sidebar to upload PDF files by clicking on the "Upload your PDF Files" button.
 4. Once uploaded, click "Submit & Process" to index the content of the PDFs.
 5. After processing, ask a question in the text input field to get responses based on the PDF content.

+# Generative AI exploratory projects using Gemini
+This repo also includes other simple projects that include utilization of the gemini-vision model, and a basic QnA system with a memory storage system.

 ## Credits